liam-newberry/Journey-Through-Genome/README.md

-# CSCI 1300 Terminal Game
+# Journey Through the Genome

 A simple terminal game for the CSCI 1300 class at the University of Colorado at Boulder.
 Written by Liam Newberry & Lyle Stone.